Abstract:

 P<0.05).
 The absolute abundance of tetracycline resistance genes ranged from 8.91 ×10

-−1 dry soil.
-Notably, the distribution of ARGs in sediments varied even in the same lake.
+−1 (dry soil).
+Notably, the distribution of ARGs in sediments varied even within the same lake.
 The absolute abundance of

 intI1 gene ranged from 3.26×10